stolostron/right-sizing/docs/rs-virtualization/how-to-use-grafana.md

     ![Table](../../data-assets/rs-virtualization/images/vm_mem_table.png)

+    **Note** : Minimum CPU request is 1 CPU and Minimum Memory request is 1GB.

+    * If CPU request is 1 CPU core and utilization is less than 1 core, then we can not say it is Overestimated as minimum CPU request is 1 CPU.

+    * If Memory request is 1 GB and utilization is less than 1 GB, then we can not say it is Overestimated as minimum Memory request is 1 GB.

+    * CPU/Memory Recommendation is less than CPU/Memory Request then the resources are Overestimated and requires less resources than requested.

+    * CPU/Memory Recommendation is greater than CPU/Memory Request then the resources are Underestimated and requires more resources than requested.

 6. Click on the Column Header to sort values of particular columns.

 7. Click on the Namespace Filter Icon in the Column Header to filter values based on user need.